Table of Contents

 How do I get started using dyn4j?

 See the Getting Started page first.
 This will help you setup your project and give you a few tips to get going.
-Then you can check out the Examples and Samples.
+Then you can check out the Samples.
 From there I recommend that you read the Advanced wiki page to learn more about key aspects of the engine.

 To keep things simple, I would suggest you copy either ExampleGraphics2D or ExampleJOGL and attempt to get that working first, and work from there.